Kyrylo Shevchenko: National Bank of Ukraine

-During the 2020 COVID-19 crisis, the National Bank of Ukraine began using non-standard monetary instruments to provide additional support to the banking system and lending during the most difficult phase of the crisis and the early stage of recovery.
-As the economy returned to growth in 2021, the NBU began gradually phasing out these mechanisms.
+In 2020, during the COVID-19 crisis, the National Bank of Ukraine started using non-traditional monetary instruments, which provided additional assistance to the banking system and lending during the most difficult period of the crisis and at the initial stage of economic recovery.
+After the return of the economy to recovery in 2021, the NBU began the gradual winding down of these mechanisms.